Prakruthi-G-H/HTML-AND-CSS-MINI-PROJECTS/Tribute Page/README.md

 ## ✨ Future Enhancements

 - Add a timeline section to showcase key milestones in his life
+- 🎞️ Include animations or transitions for smoother scrolling

 ## 👩‍💻 Developed by